What Parents and Teens Should Know About Eating Disorder Treatment

 What I (and the rest of our staff) know is that if you have an eating disorder, you have mixed feelings.
 You don’t really want to be here, and yet there is a part of you that is really unhappy.
 You want to believe you have control over this, but this thing has gotten too big to deal with on your own.
 I don’t blame you and it’s not my place to judge you.
 It’s not your fault.
 You didn’t choose this.
 We get it and we can help.

 Almost all eating disorders start out as something “healthy” and then swing into something out of control.
 I don’t want to take healthy and good things away from you – I just don’t want a cupcake to make you cry.
 And I understand your preference may not be for a cupcake per se, but you will be exposed to cupcakes for the rest of your life, and I don’t want that to ruin one moment of your life.
 That is the difference between being healthy and having an eating disorder: We both eat the cupcake and you are going to be upset about it all night long, I am not.
 That is what an eating disorder is, that is the part under the water.

 I know treatment does not seem like fun, but neither are eating disorders.
 We can help you get back to just being you.

-We are more than happy to answer your questions, so feel free to give us a call 1-651-645-5323 or 1-888-EMILY77.
+We are more than happy to answer your questions, so feel free to give us a call at 1-888-EMILY77.
 There is no need for parents or their teen to do this alone.
 We have the experience and resources that can help guide you through this journey.